Skip to main content

 XIV went to zero.
 If you had vol product exposure, elevated attention was warranted.

-The Right Response (With MSD)
+The Right Response (With MRC)

 And they would have been right.
 Markets recovered in weeks, not months.